ngergel/uapsc-test/README.md

 <br/><br/>
 This project and it's contributors are not affiliated with or endorsed by Kattis in any capacity.
-The file `submit.py` was not written by this project's contributors, and is entirely the property of Kattis.
+The file `submit.py` was not written by this project's contributors, and is entirely the property of Kattis.<br/>
 It is under an MIT licence: https://github.com/Kattis/kattis-cli.
 <br/><br/>
 Additionally, in the development of this script the Stack Overflow article below is referenced:<br/>
 https://stackoverflow.com/questions/59895/get-the-source-directory-of-a-bash-script-from-within-the-script-itself.<br/>